ClickHouse/ClickHouse/docs/en/engines/database-engines/materialized-postgresql.md

 **Example (from [@bchrobot](https://github.com/bchrobot))**

-1. Configure replication slot in PostgreSQL:
+1. Configure replication slot in PostgreSQL.
+Please note that this should be used only if it is actually needed.
+If there is no real need for that or full understanding why, then replication slot should not be used.

 ```yaml
 apiVersion: "acid.zalan.do/v1"